Staircase: History

 The concept of stairs is believed to be 8000 years old, and are one of the oldest buildings in architectural history.
 The oldest example of spiral stairs dates back to the 400s BC.
 Medieval architecture saw experimentation with many different shapes, and the Renaissance even more so with varied designs.

 Lighting

 Good lighting is important in a staircase so users see where they are going and to prevent falls.
 There is often a window on the wall to let in daylight.
 In many cases, indoor stairs are placed far inside the building structure, and it is often not easy to get access to a wall on the outside where it would be natural to have a regular window for letting daylight in.
 For this reason, it is not unusual to find a skylight or roof windows above a stairwell.

-A research article suggests that perceived safety increases when using downwards lighting towards the stairs, while upwards lighting resulted in a substantial decrease of perceived safety.
+A research article suggests that perceived safety increases when using downwards lighting toward the stairs, while upwards lighting resulted in a substantial decrease of perceived safety.